Skip to main content

 Can I add a logo to a QR code?

-Yes, but you need to use high error correction (H level) to compensate for the obscured area.
-The logo should cover no more than 30% of the code.
+Yes, but use high error correction (H level) to compensate for the obscured area.
+Keep the logo under 30% of the code.
+I have seen branded codes that look great but do not scan because the logo is too big.

 Why does my QR code not scan?

-Common issues include insufficient contrast, code too small, missing quiet zone, or too much data encoded.
-Try increasing size and using black on white.
+Usually it is insufficient contrast, code too small, no quiet zone around the edges, or too much data encoded.
+Try black on white, bigger size, and more white space around it.

 Which format should I download - PNG or SVG?

-Use PNG for digital use and small prints.
-Use SVG for large format printing as it scales without quality loss.
+PNG for digital use and small prints.
+SVG for large format printing since it scales infinitely without pixelation.
+I always generate both and keep the SVG as a master file.